-This page has information on the Government’s proposed next steps to improve the management of fresh water in New Zealand.
+This page has information on the Government’s 2016 'Next steps for fresh water' proposals to improve the management of fresh water in New Zealand.

-The proposed reforms aim to improve the management of fresh water to deliver better environmental and economic outcomes and better outcomes for iwi.
+The aim of the proposed reforms is to improve the management of fresh water to deliver better environmental and economic outcomes and better outcomes for iwi.

 |Fresh water and our environment|| |